What do bookkeepers do?

 Bookkeepers vs. Accountants

-Bookkeepers offer a literal look at where you stand financially at the moment, and accountants help you see the bigger picture and the path your business is on.
+Bookkeepers provide you a literal view at where you stand financially right now, whereas accountants assist you comprehend the bigger picture and the path your firm is on.

-While it’s clear that bookkeepers play a pretty important role when it comes to business finances, you’re probably wondering how this is any different than what an accountant does.
+While it’s evident that bookkeepers play a crucial part in the financial management of businesses, you’re probably wondering how this differs from what an accountant performs.
 Let’s break it down:

 - Bookkeeping involves the consistent recording, storing, and retrieving of daily financial transactions.